jlangch/venice/doc/readme/java-interop.md

         (. :collect (. :Collectors :toList))))
 ```

-With Venice 1.9.3+ this can be simplified to:
+This can be simplified to:

 ```clojure
 (do